 WordPress Does Not Entail HTML Knowledge

 It is one of the greatest benefits of the WordPress platform as a content management system: there is no need for you to master coding languages, such as HTML.
-Yes, WordPress allows those who are equipped with the knowledge to see codes and re-write parts of it.
+Yes, WordPress allows those who are equipped with the knowledge to see codes and re-write parts of them.

 WordPress Doesn’t Cost a Fortune

-WordPress offers for free a large number of plugins as well as the basic content management software.
+WordPress offers for free a large number of plugins as well as basic content management software.
 Some plugins and themes come at a cost, but it’s a minimum cost considering how much web development would cost if done by a professional agency.